 The Gantt View provides a traditional Gantt Chart in the form of bar chart representing the scheduling of the work items including: their start and finish times and the percentage complete.
-It is a graph that provides a time oriented view of the work items and is useful for project managers and project schedulers ot other team members who want to view all the work items in a single view.
+It is a graph that provides a time oriented view of the work items and is useful for project managers and project schedulers or other team members who want to view all the work items in a single view.

-Ribbon Design > Diagram > Gantt View

-Menu Diagram Alternate Views Gantt Chart

-Context Menu Right-click on diagram background View as Gantt
+Ribbon Design > Diagram > View As > Gantt Context Menu Right-click on diagram background Open Diagram in Gantt View

-List View